pilarnavarro/koster_data_management/README.md

 #### Link your footage to the database
-You will need underwater movies to run KSO.
-You can `download some samples <https://drive.google.com/drive/folders/1t2ce8euh3SEU2I8uhiZN1Tu-76ZDqB6w?usp=sharing/>`_.
-Remember where you store the movies as you will need to specify the directory of the movies in the tutorials.
+You will need files of underwater footage to run this system.
+You can [download some samples](https://drive.google.com/drive/folders/1t2ce8euh3SEU2I8uhiZN1Tu-76ZDqB6w?usp=sharing) and move them to `db_starter`.
+You can also store your own files and specify their directory in the tutorials.

 ### Option 2: SNIC Users